 When you drive on off-road, your vehicle will be in extreme climates, extreme temperatures and extreme conditions.
 Keeping a fire extinguisher in your vehicle can save both you and your vehicle from major accidents.
 Setup the extinguisher securely so it doesn’t bounce around.
 Keep the fire extinguisher within your hand reach.
-You can attach it to the roll cage.
-(If Vehicle have).
+You can attach it to the roll cage (if your vehicle has it).

 8. Heavy Duty Flashlight

 A flashlight will help you search for your lost items at night.
 Sometimes you may need to do an emergency repair of your vehicle at night.
 A good quality flashlight will be your best friend at that time.
-Look for a flashlight which is water resistant.
+Look for a flashlight that is water-resistant.

 This is one of the neglected things by off-roaders.
 But it’s a very important thing to have for vehicle recovery and other repair work.

-It can be painful to do winching in the naked hand.
+It can be painful to do any winching while the hands are unprotected.
 Gloves will protect your hands at that time.
-When you’ll work in hot and small areas, it will give you additional protection and grip.
+When you work in hot and small areas, it will give you additional protection and grip.
 That’s why it’s important to keep high-quality gloves in your vehicle.